 Welcome, parents and children!

 The MFA is a great place to bring children.
 Kids 6 and under are always free, and kids 7 to 17 are free during nonschool hours (weekdays after 3 pm, weekends, and Boston public school holidays).
 You can find more helpful visiting information at Planning Your Visit with Kids; follow some of the tips below to make your visit full of art and fun while you’re here.

 The MFA is a great place to explore.
 You will see paintings, sculptures, prints, drawings, photographs, videos, and more!

 Pick up a Museum map at the Sharf Visitor Center or any admissions desk.
-You can also find this Guide to Family Fun at the MFA (PDF) is filled with ideas for looking together with children in the MFA and lists of other activities to enjoy in the Museum.
+A Guide to Family Fun at the MFA (PDF) is filled with ideas for looking together with children in the MFA and lists of other activities to enjoy in the Museum.

 Before you begin